 Most new compounds or novel antimicrobial strategies fail during clinical trials.
 Research should propose new approaches to streamline and de-risk both preclinical development and early phase clinical studies in order to maximise the probability of a new drug ultimately succeeding and reaching the clinic and shorten the time for this to occur within an acceptable ethical framework.
-Research could, for example, support the development a wide range of preclinical models, recapitulating specific or multiple pathophysiological disease states, for screening the effectiveness and toxicity of candidate drugs, predicting the likelihood of development of drug resistance and predicting success in the clinics.
+Research could, for example, support the development a wide range of preclinical models, including tissue culture, organoids, animal models and in silico methods, that can improve recapitulating specific or multiple pathophysiological disease states, for screening the effectiveness and toxicity of candidate drugs, predicting the likelihood of development of drug resistance and predicting success in the clinics.
 Research could also propose methods to facilitate patient recruitment during clinical trials or to decrease cost, especially in the absence of an associated rapid diagnostic test, where there are a limited number of patients impacted by a pathogen, or where patients present complex clinical situations (particularly frequent for patients affected by fungal infections).

 Current regulation might also slow down or impede the transfer of novel solutions to end-users.
 For example, the development of alternative strategies might be jeopardised by the lack of proper tools and guidance to evaluate their true potential and specificity.
-Available guidelines solely rely on the gold standard Minimum Inhibitory Concentration (MIC)-Probability of target attainment (PTA) methods to evaluate drug candidates' efficacy.
-Unfortunately, these methods are solely relevant to evaluate activity on fastgrowing pathogens.
+Available susceptibility guidelines solely rely on the gold standard Minimum Inhibitory Concentration (MIC)-Probability of target attainment (PTA) methods to evaluate drug candidates' efficacy.
+Unfortunately, these methods are solely relevant to evaluate activity on fast-growing pathogens.
 A significant number of products under development cannot be evaluated by MIC, as they do not only inhibit the growth of pathogens (direct killing for example).
 Joint effort (research, industry, medical community, regulatory bodies) is needed to identify complementary efficacy end-points e.g., activity against tolerant behaviours or measurement of time-to-cure, especially when a discrepancy is observed between the MIC-PTA data and the clinical data.
-These new endpoints would allow comparison of compounds beyond their MICs, providing a scientific rationale (basis) to select a treatment when these properties are important (e.g activity against biofilm) and increasing the differentiation margin of the compounds in development.
+These new endpoints would allow comparison of compounds beyond their MICs, providing a scientific rationale (basis) to select a treatment when these properties are important (e.g. activity against biofilm) and increasing the differentiation margin of the compounds in development.
+Possibility of collaboration and synergies with the European medicine Agency (EMA) will be explored for this research objective.

 Research focused on ethics should provide guidance for the policy makers to aid in defining a proper balance between the environmental cost associated with the use of some antimicrobials (and possible indirect human cost in the future years), and the direct human cost associated with the possible immediate death of the patients in absence of efficient treatments.
-Finally, research should also support the pharmaceutical industry in complying with national and international regulations by proposing new industrial methods aimed at reducing contamination of the environment with resistant bacteria, fungi and antimicrobial residues at the production site (see also the Prevention and Intervention section).
+Finally, research should also support the pharmaceutical industry in complying with national and international regulations by proposing new industrial methods aimed at reducing contamination of the environment with resistant bacteria, fungi and antimicrobial residues at the production site (see also the Prevention and Intervention section.
+Collaboration with the EUP Water4all will be explored on this topic).